FieldRoboticsLab/Dataset-for-Indoor-Surface-Classification/README.md

 ### Reference
 ----
 The dataset used in indoor surface classification is presented here.
-If you are going to use our dataset, please cite the following publication.
+If you are going to use our dataset and codes, please cite the following publication.

 ```
 @article{AsiyeSurface2023,